Big Data Hadoop Certification Training Course

 Over the years, Kafka, the open-source message broker project developed by the Apache Software Foundation, has gained the reputation of being the numero uno data processing tool of choice.
+The exponential boom in the demand for working professionals with certified expertise in Apache Kafka is an evident proof of its growing value in the technological sphere.
 Written in the Scala language, Kafka provides a unified, high-throughput, low-latency platform for handling real-time data feeds.
 Kafka’s popularity can be credited to unique attributes that make it a highly attractive option for data integration.
 Features like scalability, data partitioning, low latency, and the ability to handle large number of diverse consumers make it a good fit for data integration related use cases.

 The popularity of Kafka has brought with it, an array of job opportunities and career prospects around it.
 Having Kafka on your resume is a fast track to growth.
 In case you are looking to attend an Apache Kafka interview in the near future, do look at the Apache Kafka interview questions and answers below, that have been specially curated to help you crack your interview successfully.
 If you have attended Kafka interviews recently, we encourage you to add questions in the comments tab.